trampgeek/moodle-qtype_coderunner/Readme.md

 or merge those values into any other template parameters required by the question.

-Other template parameters may be added as required.
+Other template parameters may be added as required by specific questions.

 Many thanks to Emily Price for the original implementation of the Graph UI.